-In between the bony vertebra are discs, which are mainly made of fibrocartilage.
+At City Osteopathy and Physiotherapy we treat a range of conditions including slipped discs.
+In between the bony vertebra in the spine are discs, which are mainly made of fibrocartilage.
 There is an inner part called the nucleus pulposus, which is more jelly like in consistency and an outer part called the annulus fibrosus, which is the strong fibrocartilage to protect the inner nucleus pulposus.
 The purpose of the disc is to space the vertebrae apart whilst attaching them together If there is some weakness in the outer annulus fibrosus, some of the gelatinous nucleus pulposus can protrude, this causes a bulging on the outside of the disc, which can then press on nerves exiting the spinal cord at that level.
 There are different degrees of severity ranging from a small protrusion to a severe prolapse when the nucleus pulposus pushes all through the annulus fibrosus.
 Naturally the disc will heal through shrinkage and breakdown of the extruded disc material.
 However in severe cases surgery may be required to fuse the joints at the base of the spine or remove any material in the spinal canal.

 Herbal Medicine focuses on using plant-based materials to treat specific symptoms or diseases.
 It is based on the traditional knowledge of herbs drawn from different cultures that have been used in remedies for centuries and that are becoming increasingly accepted by mainstream healthcare practitioners as improvements in analysis and quality control and advances in clinical research show the value of herbal medicine in treating and preventing disease.